 Where a viscometer gives a single number, a rheometer builds a complete picture.
 It doesn’t just measure a single viscosity point; it shows how a material behaves under differing conditions.
 Unlike the viscometer, which required trial and error to work, the rheometer was simpler to use.
 For our study, each sample was loaded on the same geometry, and the instrument ran without error messages, torque issues, or configuration changes.

-We ran a series of tests to demonstrate the rheometer’s capabilities:
+We ran simple Rheology Snapshots to demonstrate the rheometer’s capabilities:

 Shear Rate Sweep – Viscosity Across a Range of Shear Rates

-Viscosity can change based on the shear rate applied This is the result of non-Newtonian behaviour, with many materials exhibiting such behaviour.
+Viscosity can change based on the shear rate applied.
+This is the result of non-Newtonian behaviour, with many materials exhibiting such behaviour.
 A shear rate sweep, or flow curve, characterises how a material behaves across a range of shear conditions.
-This includes low shear rates, which reflect the material at rest, to higher shear rates that simulate shear conditions experienced during spreading or pumping.
+This includes low shear rates, which reflect the material at close-to-rest conditions, to higher shear rates that simulate conditions experienced during spreading or pumping.
 The data we obtained clearly highlighted this range.

 Compared to the single values from the viscometer, these curves reveal the “full story” of how a product flows under differing shear conditions.